Skip to main content

 Unwrapping Tokens

-Step 1: Unwrap (Burn and Request Decryption)
+Step 1: Unwrap (Burn and Allow Public Decryption)

-function unwrap(address to, uint64 value) external;
+function unwrap(address to, uint64 value) public;

 Parameters:

-• to: Address to receive the unwrapped ERC20 tokens
+• to: Address to receive the unwrapped ERC20 tokens (defaults to msg.sender if address(0))

 • value: Amount of confidential tokens to unwrap